mohamed17717/dynamic-dark-mode/README.md

 ### In Case

-If invert style made somthing wrong or you wanna to skip specific element form inverted
+If invert style made something wrong or you wanna to skip specific element form inverted

 just update the array of `rotatedElementsSelectors` with the new selector you wanted.